paulcoghlan/public/golang.md

 ## Methods

-A method is just a function with a reciever argument.
+- A method is just a function with a receiver argument.

-Methods can be defined for any named type (except a pointer or an interface); the receiver does not have to be a struct.
+- Methods can be defined for any named type (except a pointer or an interface); the receiver does not have to be a struct.

-`Nil` is a valid receiver value!
+- `Nil` is a valid receiver value!

 ### Embedding Methods